Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/niprovider/series200/example210__MarketByOrder__Streaming/ReadMe.txt

 written to the EMA library.

-This application demonstrates the basic usage of the EMA library in providing of OMM MarketByOrder data to the Thomson Reuters Advanced Distribution Hub.
+This application demonstrates the basic usage of the EMA library in providing of OMM MarketByOrder data to the Advanced Distribution Hub.

 210__MarketByOrder__Streaming illustrates how to create and publish two OMM streaming items.
 This application uses source directory configured in the EmaConfig.xml file.